 I live in a fairly average-sized two-bedroom apartment, and in my testing I didn’t have any issues with range.
 While the headphones connected to my laptop I was able to walk around my entire apartment with no skips.
 The same held true with my Pixel 3 smartphone which managed to remain connected regardless of which pocket the phone was in.

-Is it worth using the Sony Headphones Connect app?
+Should you get the Sony Headphones Connect app?

 To get the most out of the WH-1000XM4 headphones, you will have to download the accompanying Sony Headphones Connect app that I mentioned earlier.
 While you’re able to rip the headphones out of the box and use them as is, you won’t be able to customize anything about them or use some of the cooler new features unless you use the app.
 For example, the second button on the headphones can be customized to either activate the assistant on your phone or toggle noise cancelling.